astropy/astropy/docs/nddata/index.rst

 Introduction
 ============

-`astropy.nddata` provides the `~astropy.nddata.nddata.NDData`
+`astropy.nddata` provides the `~astropy.nddata.NDData`
 class and related tools to manage n-dimensional array-based data (e.g.
 CCD images, IFU data, grid-based simulation data, ...).
 This is more than just `numpy.ndarray` objects, because it provides metadata that cannot be easily provided by a single array.

-.. note:: The `~astropy.nddata.nddata.NDData` class is still under
+.. note:: The `~astropy.nddata.NDData` class is still under
           development, and support for WCS and units is not yet implemented.

 Getting started
 ===============

-An `~astropy.nddata.nddata.NDData` object can be instantiated by passing it an n-dimensional Numpy array::
+An `~astropy.nddata.NDData` object can be instantiated by passing it an n-dimensional Numpy array::

     >>> import numpy as np